lou-i0/Web-App-DevOps-Project-LO/README.md

 for this to be achieved, below is a screenshot of the file application-manifests.yaml:
  ![code to show for application-manifest.yaml](image.png)

+ Once code is created and saved, then use the following commands within the terminal ( ensure you are still connected to azure via az login):
+1. kubectl config get-contexts: to ensure you are looking / connected to the right context to apply the app deployment.

+2. kubectl apply -f application-manifest.yaml: to deploy said file, if successful, will read something similar to  -  "deployment.apps/flask-app-deployment created"

+3. kubectl get pods: to check that pods have now been created for your deployment

+4. finally, to check the app is working as expected : kubectl port-forward flask-app-deployment-785dd4954-9bxvj 5000:5000 and then in your browser, go to : http://127.0.0.1:5000/ ( or equivelent based on setup), and test the web app and ensure everything is working as expected.

 ## Contributors